the51craw/Integra7Random_Xamarin_Portable/README.md

 UI is handled in the file UIHandler.cs in the portable project, where all controls are dynamically created.
-The original program was split up in a few pages, and xaml code was used in some pages, but it has an enging for creating UI controls, so that one is beeing adapted to Xamarin and will be used for all user controls.
+The original program was split up in a few pages, and xaml code was used in some pages, but it has an engine for creating UI controls, so that one is beeing adapted to Xamarin and will be used for all user controls.

 Also, there will not be separate pages.
 The UI handler will simple